randreove/Stock_Market_Prediciton/README.md

 **Preprocess execution order:**
-1. In /stock_price_scraper run EXECUTE_PYTHON_FILES.py
+1. In /Data_preprocess run EXECUTE_PYTHON_FILES.py.
 2. When it says "from which lists:" indicate "a" and press Enter
-3. Repeat this step
-4. In the main folder, execute Procesado_indicadores_indicadores_graficas.py
+3. Repeat this step.
+This will automatically run all the python scripts needed to download the data from Yahoo Finance, add the technical indicators, perform the preprocessing, export preprocessed data and generate graphs.
-5. Apply Model_final.ipynb on the preprocessed data located in /stock_price_scraper/Data/Data_preprocessed.
+5. Apply Model_final.ipynb on the preprocessed data located in /Data_preprocess/Data/Data_preprocessed.

-Pay attention to the file paths.